 Guests enter Barebones Farm through the front door, slightly to the left of the main house (an addition made during the Victorian era), and into the entrance hall.
 Here you’ll find a handy hallway with original flagstone flooring and plenty of hooks to hang coats.
 It’s the perfect place to shug off boots and shoes while sitting on the settle.

 Immediately to the left is the TV Room, a room with wow factor, with its deep claret-coloured walls and minstrels’ gallery.
 In Victorian times, this is where the farm’s cows would come in to be milked.
 During the restoration work, the current owners found several milking stalls and had to dig down deep to get to the floor.
-This impressive room now features a sink-in corner sofa and two comfy armchairs, a wide-screen Smart TV with Blu-Ray surround-sound system and a retro-style popcorn maker, making an evening’s cinema-style viewing complete.
+This impressive room now features a sink-in corner sofa and two comfy armchairs, a wide-screen Smart TV with Blu-Ray surround-sound system, making an evening’s cinema-style viewing complete.
 In addition, there is a large games cupboard with a huge selection of games, DVDs and dressing up clothes.
-(Please note: the minstrels’ gallery is decorative and not for guests use.)
+(Please note: the minstrels’ gallery is decorative and not for guests use).

 The beautiful dining room features a long, wooden dining table with seating for 14 (plus 2 highchairs), a striking exposed stone wall, exposed beam and terracotta floor tiles.
 The stone wall was the outer wall of the original 17th Century house before the addition of the dining room during the Victorian era.
 A window looking through to the Conservatory provides a pretty feature and throws light into this fantastic entertaining room.